 In an effort to eliminate waste and giving you stuff you don’t want, we have made a change to the registration process and our fees.
 Moving forward, race entries will not include a shirt or other schwag items.
-We have decreased the registration fees by the amount we would normally pay for shirts.
 If you would like a shirt or other cool items we come up with, you can add it on and pay for it when you register.
 The price will range from $10-$20, depending on the item, and you will pick it up at race check-in.
 So if you want it great, if not great!
 If you want one, though, be sure to order when registering, as we won't be ordering extras.
 We will still have cool finishers prizes!

 9 pm-11 pm: Race check-in

 11:15 pm: Mandatory race brief (we will be doing an online version of the race brief in the week before the race)

 MIDNIGHT: Race start!

 Saturday, March 27

 3 pm Saturday: Race finish, all teams off course

 Using a map and compass, teams will bike, trek, navigate and paddle their way through a course that will take them all over the state forest, state park and maybe even outside the forest.
 This race is designed for more experienced racers, who are used to longer events and more challenging navigation and strategy.
 If you are a racer who is looking to step it up a notch and try a longer race—longer than 12 hours—this is the race for you!

 With a midnight start, teams will be challenged with staying awake and ready to race on Friday night.
 Almost half the race will be in the dark!
 By Saturday afternoon, you will be ready for a nap before heading home for the rest of the weekend.
 We think midnight starts are a fun twist on races and have done a few ourselves over the years.
 It was only a matter of time before we made it happen. :-)